bids-standard/execution-spec/src/specification.md

 discussing examples throughout this specification.

-Instead of requiring specific positional arguments and flags which assign common names to expected options (e.g., "subject-label") in the command-line interfaces themselves, BIDS Applications should provide a Boutiques descriptor — a standardized JSON file that describes the command line behavior and operation of a tool — that map the tool-specific common arguments to these common names,
+Instead of requiring specific positional arguments and flags which assign common names to expected options (for example "subject-label") in the command-line interfaces themselves, BIDS Applications should provide a Boutiques descriptor — a standardized JSON file that describes the command line behavior and operation of a tool — that map the tool-specific common arguments to these common names,